What is a boutique hotel?

 The term was initially used in the United States and the United Kingdom.
 Although the first boutique hotels opened in London and San Francisco in 1981, the term “boutique” originated in 1984, when Ian Schrager and his business partner Steve Rubell opened the Morgans Hotel in New York City.

-In addition, the major hotel chains Marriott, Holiday Inn and Hilton emerged during this era.
-As the chains flourished, other hotels wanted to stand out from the rest and explored new and innovative services for guests to create that unique feel.
-In addition to bringing in innovative services such as a 24-hour room service offering, Ian Schrager and Steve Rubell came up with this whole new concept.
+In addition, the major hotel chains Marriott, Holiday Inn and Hilton emerged during this era. er while the chains flourished, other hotels wanted to stand out from the rest and explored new and innovative services for guests to create that unique feel.
+In addition to bringing in innovative services such as a 24-hour room service offering, Ian Schrager and Steve Rubell came up with this entirely new concept.
 This new concept became hugely popular and was picked up by other entrepreneurs.
-By now, a boutique hotel is a big concept, so big that the well-known hotel chains can no longer ignore it and are now investing in it themselves.
+Meanwhile, a boutique hotel is a big concept, so big that the well-known hotel chains can no longer ignore it and are now investing in it themselves.

 Requirements of a boutique hotel

-While not all of these are followed strictly, they are usually followed and can be seen almost everywhere.
+While not all of these are strictly followed, they are usually adhered to and can be seen almost everywhere.

-Here are some of the most notable characteristics of boutique hotels:
+Here are some of the most notable features of boutique hotels:

 – Smaller in size